preciofishbone/OmniaDocsG2/general-assets/share-document/index.rst

 .. image:: share-document-layout-2.png

-SHARE DOCUMENT is set up using an Action Button with these settings:
+SHARE DOCUMENT is set up using an action button with these settings:

 .. image:: share-document-layout-3.png

-FIND DOCUMENTS is set up using an Action Button with these settings:
+FIND DOCUMENTS is set up using an action button with these settings:

 .. image:: share-document-layout-4.png

-The list is set up with a Tab Section:
+The list is set up with a tab section:

 .. image:: share-document-layout-5.png

-And under that, a Page Rollup with the following Query:
+And under that, a page rollup with the following query:

 .. image:: share-document-layout-6.png

-In the Community Template, the following is added to Setup:
+In the community template, the following is added to Setup:

 .. image:: share-document-template.png